 The value of the LGPS pension fund assets is calculated by the actuary as part of the formal triennial valuation process, and rolled forward to the balance sheet date, allowing for any movements in the year.
 These movements include investment returns, which may be estimated where necessary.
-However, the figure incorporates actual returns for the period 1 April 2019 to 31 March 2020.
+The figure incorporates actual returns for the period 1 April 2019 to 29 February 2020 and an estimated Fund return of -10.1% for the month to 31 March 2020.
 Investment returns have been significantly lower than expected, particularly in the last two months of the accounting period.
+There is further uncertainty inherent in the estimates for investment returns and asset values due to the continuing Covid-19 global pandemic, at the publication date it is not possible to reflect the full financial impact within these draft pre-audited Statement of Accounts.